08 Apr Tips to break through a weight loss plateau!

 9) Movement.
 Movement and exercise are great whether you are trying to lose weight or not.
 After a while, your body will adapt to any exercise.
 The more fit you are, the faster your body adapts to the changes.
 You need to surprise your body by changing things up – alternative the amount of weight, change exercises and choose different forms of cardio – elliptical, running, spin, jumping rope, swimming, etc. High intensity interval training has been shown to burn fat in less time and revs up your metabolism, so you burn more calories for up to 24 hours.

 So, if you have hit a weight loss plateau, check out the tips above and see if you need to make any changes.
 Be patient and persistent and your body will respond.
-Unfortunately, there is no magic pill!
+Unfortunately, contrary what the media will lead you to believe – there is no magic pill!
 Thanks to Dr. KellyAnn Petrucci for the inspiration for this blog.